Gumasthan

 Gumasthan is a is 2024 Indian Malayalam-language thriller film directed by Amal K. Joby.
+The film stars Jaise Jose as the main protagonist.

 Premise

 The cunning clerk, who knows every loop hole in law and court, is rumored to have killed his wife.
 But when the public and police come to know about the murder, they try to prove him guilty.
 But for that they have to bypass his intelligence.
 The story revolves around the hidden mysteries of the clerk and his house.

 Production

 The project was announced in June 2023 and the filming reportedly began on 24 October 2023, with locations including Ettumanoor, Kidangoor, and Palakkad.
 As of 14 December 2023, the first schedule of filming had been completed.
 However, production was temporarily halted due to an on-set accident.
 The incident occurred during the filming of a bike chase sequence in Palakkad, where another biker collided with Bibin George's bike, resulting in the other biker being hospitalized, while George sustained minor injuries.